giantswarm/kocho/docs/primary-secondary-setup.md

 ## Inspecting the secondary cluster

-I'm going to SSH into one of the instances of the secondary cluster:
+If we SSH into one of the instances of the secondary cluster:
 ```
 CoreOS stable (681.2.0)
 Update Strategy: No Reboots